Social Media Policy

 Social media account managers are expected to:

-• Create, maintain and monitor strategic weekly content on respective social media sites that is engaging, on-brand, and directly aligns with the unit’s overarching goals.
+• Strategic Content Management: Create, maintain, and monitor strategic weekly content that is engaging, on-brand, and directly aligns with the unit’s overarching goals and the University’s mission.

-• Deliver timely customer service in a professional and conversational tone that encourages comments, encourages follow-up conversation, and moves the discussion to traditional methods of communications (phone, email, in-person) in order to reduce the risk of language being misinterpreted or shared widely via social.
+• Professional Communication: Deliver timely customer service in a professional tone.
+Whenever possible, move complex discussions to traditional communication methods (phone, email, in-person) to reduce the risk of misinterpretation.

-• Report and track account performance to ensure growth and active engagement that meets established University best practices.
+• Collaboration & Reporting: Regularly communicate with the Director of Marketing (John Oles).
+Report and track account performance to ensure growth and alignment with University best practices.

 Official SUNY New Paltz accounts and administrators are prohibited from: